Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Vector bundles on Fano threefolds of genus

 In this section we let $X$ be a {\em general} prime Fano threefold of genus $7$.
 Let $S$ be a general hyperplane section of $X$.
 Assume in particular that $S$ is a K3 surface of Picard number $1$ and sectional genus $7$.
 In this paragraph we will show that $\Mo_X(2,1,6)$ is isomorphic to a Lagrangian submanifold of $\Mo_S(2,1,6)$.
 This provides an instance of a general remark of Tyurin, \cite{tyurin:fano-cy}.

-Note that given a sheaf $F\in\Mo_X(2,1,6)$, in view of Proposition \ref{minimum+1}, its restriction $F_S = F \ts \OO_S$ is torsion-free as soon as $S$ does not contain lines.
-So in this section we will assume that the general hyperplane section $S$ does not contain any line.
+Note that given a sheaf $F\in\Mo_X(2,1,6)$, in view of Proposition \ref{agglomerato}, part \eqref{minimum+1}, its restriction $F_S = F \ts \OO_S$ is torsion-free as soon as $S$ does not contain lines.
+So in this section we will assume that the hyperplane section $S$ does not contain any line.

 We want to prove now that given {\em any} sheaf $F\in\Mo_X(2,1,6)$, its restriction $F_S$ is stable.
 Assume first that $F_S$ is locally free.
 By Proposition \ref{commento}, we know that $\HH^1(X,F(-2))=0$.
-Hence, by the exact sequence \eqref{eq:restrizione} with $t=0$, and by \eqref{eq:veniscing}, it follows that $\HH^0(S,F_S(-1))=0$.
+Hence, by the exact sequence \eqref{eq:restrizione} with $t=0$, and by Proposition \ref{agglomerato}, we get $\HH^0(S,F_S(-1))=0$.
 This implies that $F_S$ is stable, by Hoppe's criterion.
 Assume now that $F_S$ is not locally free.
-Then by Proposition \ref{minimum+1} it fits in the exact sequence \eqref{doubledual} for some stable vector bundle $E\in\Mo_X(2,1,5)$ and a line $L\subset X$.
-Since $E$ is stable and ACM by Proposition \ref{minimum}, it easily follows by the restriction sequence that $\HH^0(S,E_S(-1))=0$, hence $E_S$ is stable.
+Then by Proposition \ref{agglomerato}, part \eqref{minimum+1} it fits in the exact sequence \eqref{doubledual} for some stable vector bundle $E\in\Mo_X(2,1,5)$ and a line $L\subset X$.
+Since $E$ is stable and ACM by Proposition \ref{agglomerato}, part \eqref{minimum}, it easily follows by the restriction sequence that $\HH^0(S,E_S(-1))=0$, hence $E_S$ is stable.
 Then if there exists a destabilizing subsheaf of $F_S$, it would destabilize also $E_S$, a contradiction.

 Hence we define a restriction map:

 \begin{lem}[Tyurin] Let $S$ be a general hyperplane section of $X$.
 Then the map $\rho_S$ is a closed immersion. \end{lem}

 \begin{proof} We prove that the differential $d (\rho_S)_{F}$ is injective at any point $F$ of $\Mo_X(2,1,6)$.
 Applying the functor $\Hom_X(F,-)$ to \eqref{eq:restrizione} (with $t=0$) we get: